determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``cluster_name``
 ================

-Optional for singleRM Determined.
-Required for multiRM Determined.
-Specifies the resource manager's associated cluster name.
+Optional for single resource manager configurations.
+Required for multiple resource manager (Multi-RM) configurations.
+Specifies the resource manager'sassociated cluster name.
 This references the cluster on which a Determined deployment is running.
 Defaults to ``default`` if not specified.
 For Kubernetes installations with additional resource managers, ensure unique names for all resource managers in the cluster.

 **NOTE:** ``resource_manager.cluster_name`` is separate from the ``cluster_name`` field of the master config that provides a readable name for the Determined deployment.